 We include the statutory Relationships and Health Education within our whole-school PSHE Programme.
+This policy also includes our Drug Education Policy as an Appendix (see Appendix C)

 To ensure progression and a spiral curriculum, we use Jigsaw, the mindful approach to PSHE, as our chosen teaching and learning programme and tailor it to your children's needs.
 The mapping document: Jigsaw 3-11 and statutory Relationships and Health Education, shows exactly how Jigsaw and therefore our school, meets the statutory Relationships and Health Education requirements. (appendices A and B)